HDR/MBC30-Flashcart/readme.md

 - Changed the PCB to fit inside Japanese Pokemon Crystal shells
 - Added inverted silkscreen to the board to make it look more like the original
 - Added Crystal Clear edition

+**1.3:**

+- The pinout for the MBC30 listed online is wrong, thanks to [Alex](https://github.com/insidegadgets) over at [InsideGadgets](https://shop.insidegadgets.com/) for providing a fixed MBC30 pinout.

+- Removed the front silk screens as most manufacturers struggle to make it look good.